bhaskarsingh962/java-notes/01_basicLanguage/04_seprateFunction.md

 JDK is a software development kit that provides all tools needed to compile, package, and run Java programs.
 It includes the compiler (javac), runtime environment (JRE), archiver (jar), and documentation tools.
 It compiles Java source code into platform-independent bytecode, which is then executed by a JVM specific to the platform, making Java platform-independent.

-Would you like a full diagram with this flow?
-I can generate that for you too.